7 Customer Retention Marketing Strategies to Apply in 2017

 At minimum, this data can help you determine which segments are valuable, engaged, and at-risk.
 But the possibilities are endless, so don’t be afraid to get creative.
-For example, by including Net Promoter Score data in your analysis, you could identify groups in desperate need of attention, like high-value detractors (customers who make significant contributions to your bottom line but are so unhappy that they’ve begun to spread negative word of mouth).
+For example, by including Net Promoter Score data in your analysis, you can identify groups in desperate need of attention, like high-value detractors: customers who make significant contributions to your bottom line but are so unhappy that they’ve begun to spread negative word of mouth.

 4. Design purpose-driven customer journeys

-Customer retention efforts are most effective when they’re relevant and timely, which is why setting up automated customer journeys is a sure-fire way to boost your retention rate.
+Customer retention marketing is most effective when it’s relevant and timely, which is why setting up automated customer journeys is a sure-fire way to boost your retention rate.